 1. If two or more States Parties have already concluded an agreement or treaty on the matters dealt with in this Convention or have otherwise established their relations on such matters, or should they in future do so, they shall also be entitled to apply that agreement or treaty or to regulate those relations accordingly.
 However, where States Parties establish their relations in respect of the matters dealt with in the present Convention other than as regulated therein, they shall do so in a manner that is not inconsistent with the objectives and principles of this Convention.

-2. Nothing in this Convention shall affect other rights, restrictions, obligations and responsibilities of a State Party under international law.
+2. Nothing in this Convention shall affect other rights, restrictions, obligations and responsibilities of a State Party under international law. [agreed ad referendum]

 Article 61.
 Relation with protocols

+[agreed ad referendum]

 1. This Convention may be supplemented by one or more protocols.

 2. In order to become a Party to a protocol, a State or a regional economic integration organization must also be a Party to this Convention.